Kavala F.C.

 Kavala Football Club (Αθλητικός Όμιλος Καβάλα, lit.
-'Athletic Club Kavala') is a Greek professional football club based in the city of Kavala, Greece.
-They compete in the Super League Greece 2, the second tier of the Greek football league system.
+'Athletic Club Kavala') are a Greek professional football club based in the city of Kavala, Greece.
+They compete in the Gamma Ethniki, the third tier of the Greek football league system.
 The club's home ground is the Anthi Karagianni Stadium.

 History

 The club was formed in 1965 from the merger of Phillipoi Kavala, Iraklis Kavala and A.E.
 Kavala.

 They have had a few runs in the top division of the Greek League.
 They were promoted to Alpha Ethniki for the first time in 1969 and stayed up for six years (1970 through 1975).
 They returned to the top division in 1976 and played again for six seasons.

-In 1982, the club were relegated to the Beta Ethniki (second tier of Greek football).
+In 1982, the club were relegated to Beta Ethniki (second tier of Greek football).
 After eleven years in Beta Ethniki and one year in Gamma Ethniki (third tier – 1988–89) they were promoted to Alpha Ethniki.
 Their "black" period began for the team in which they played only in Beta Ethniki and Gamma Ethniki.